Pennsylvania / County

 Demographics - Plymouth Valley, PA

-Plymouth Valley is a small, close-knit community of 3,189 residents with a median age of 41.2 years and a balanced gender ratio.
-The area is predominantly White, with notable Asian and Black populations, and about 10% of residents speak a language other than English at home.
-Its moderate population density creates a comfortable suburban atmosphere for families and professionals.
+Plymouth Valley has a population of 3,189 residents, offering a diverse community with a median age of nearly 41 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 82% White, 7% Black, and 7% Asian residents, and over 11% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 3,189